Asalott/ITS-25-Virtualization-Technology-and-Automation/Notes to Project/README.md

 ### UPDATE 3 (Final):
 The "Host_key_checking = False" was not supposed to be in inventory.ini, it was supposed to be in the ansible.cfg.
 We moved the code to the right file.
 Added "ansible_python_interpreter=/usr/bin/python3" to the inventory.ini to specify what version of python we are using.
 We also corrected some big and small letters, added "chmod 755 /home/vagrant/project" and removed the "export ANSIBLE_CONFIG=/path/to/ansible.cfg" cause it was both typed wrong and does not help us cause we are mixing both Windows and Ubuntu.

+This resulted in working pings between Control to all VMs!
+This concludes this branch.

 ## 08-BLABLABLA